Announcement: I’ve started writing on Medium. Please head there for my latest posts! Thank you so much for your support~

 I’ve set a new habit and expectation within myself.
 It’s so easy to look at my space now and think, “Do I need those spare envelopes?
 Can I find a new home for these shoes?”.
 I’m constantly looking for ways to live with less or cleverly re-purpose appliances/furniture/storage items.

 Those who struggle with severe hoarding tendencies or major disorganised traits, may need help.
 Be that friend who encourages.
 Be that friend who shows up.

-Things I learned since starting my decluttering journey:
+Main lessons I learned since starting my journey: